HalaMadrid16/CSE_221-Labworks/README.md

 - Sorting algorithms (Merge Sort, Quick Sort, etc.)
 - Searching algorithms
 - Graph algorithms (BFS, DFS, MST)
-- Greedy algorithms (Huffman Coding, Activity Selection, etc.)
+- Greedy algorithms (Dijktra, kruskal's algorithm)
 - Divide and Conquer techniques
-- Dynamic Programming
 - And more!

-Each lab task is organized by week and includes well-documented code in C/C++/Python (based on what you used).
+Each lab task is organized by week and includes well-documented code in Python.

 ---